Skip to main content

 Pause / Pausing — Temporarily halting token transfers or protocol operations via admin roles for safety.

-Perpetual Futures (Perps) — Futures without expiration; Flying Tulip uses on‑chain trading as the primary price source with sub‑second settlement and funding tied to real borrowing costs.
+Perpetual Futures (Futures) — Futures without expiration; Flying Tulip uses on‑chain trading as the primary price source with sub‑second settlement and funding tied to real borrowing costs.

 Q